csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

         - Example: `$"I am {myAge} years old"`
         - When this line of code is executed, it reads the variable's current value, converts it to a string (`29` becomes `"29"`), and inserts it into the surrounding string
     - When string interpolation converts a variable to a string, it must call a "string conversion" method supplied with the data type (`int`, `double`, etc.).
 All built-in C# datatypes come with string conversion methods, but when you write your own data types (classes), you'll need to write your own string conversions -- string interpolation won't magically "know" how to convert `MyClass` variables to `string`s

+On a final note, observe that you can write statements mixing multiple declarations and assignments, as in `int myAge = 10, yourAge, ageDifference;` that declares three variables of type `int` and set the value of the first one.
+It is generally recommended to separate those instructions in different statements as you begin, to ease debugging and have a better understanding of the "atomic steps" your program should perform.

 ## Variables in Memory